About the Fanatec GT World Challenge Europe Powered by AWS

 Reserved for cars conforming to GT3 regulations and using SRO Motorsports Group’s globally recognised Balance of Performance (BOP) criteria, Fanatec GT World Challenge Europe Powered by AWS can trace its roots back to the creation of the Blancpain Endurance Series in 2011.

 Staged over five rounds and with the iconic TotalEnergies 24 Hours of Spa as its marquee event, the long-distance championship placed equal emphasis on professional and amateur competitors while promoting high standards both on and off the circuit.
 It quickly attracted strong grids and was followed in 2014 by the addition of a Sprint Series for short-format races, as well as an overall title to recognise the most consistent performers across both disciplines.

-In 2016, the series names were adjusted to the Endurance Cup and Sprint Cup.
-The championship continue to grow, with increased grids and ever-greater standards of competition coming to the fore.
-This was highlighted by record numbers at the Total 24 Hours of Spa, with 13 different brands contesting the 2018 event and an incredible 72-car entry list in 2019.
+In 2016 the series names were adjusted to the Endurance Cup and Sprint Cup.
+The championship continued to grow, with increased grids and ever-greater standards of competition coming to the fore.
+This was emphasised by record numbers at the Total 24 Hours of Spa, with 13 different brands contesting the 2018 event and an incredible 72-car entry list in 2019.

-Nevertheless, the fundamentals of GT World Challenge Europe Powered by AWS remain the same.
-There will once again be a total of 10 rounds at high-level circuits, split evenly between the Endurance Cup and Sprint Cup, while the Total 24 Hours of Spa remains as the marquee event.
-The season ahead will see the great race celebrate its 20th running since GT rules were adopted in 2001, as well as its 10th using the GT3 platform.
+In 2021 Fanatec joins the series as title sponsor.
+Fanatec GT World Challenge Europe Powered by AWS will remain true to the principles that have built its success over the past decade.
+There will 10 rounds at high-level circuits, split evenly between the Endurance Cup and Sprint Cup, with the Total 24 Hours of Spa as the marquee event.

-Combining an illustrious history with a modern approach to competition, GT World Challenge Europe Powered by AWS begins the new decade at the forefront of international motor racing.
+Combining an illustrious history with a modern approach to competition, Fanatec GT World Challenge Europe Powered by AWS stands at the forefront of international motor racing.